canorve/CluSex/README.rst

 it is reduced by a constant factor introduced by the user.

-.. add note here for sextractor webpage
+Check images given by Sextractor can be used for masks, but this is a bad practice specially if Sextractor have wrongly computed the background.

-As said by the Sextractor creator, output sextractor check images are bad masks.
-In contrast, CluSex creates masks using the data given by sextractor catalog.
+In contrast, CluSex creates
+masks using the data given by sextractor catalog.
 Every object is represented by a ellipse masks which it can
 be enlarged (or shortened) by the user.